 The colour palette emphasises the restrained mood and the tactile materials - these include dark juniper berry, light green, fawn brown, red beech, matt green, moss, basalt green and a warm, light stone shade.
 The individual tones appear deep, rich, almost of plant origin.
 The characteristic grains and patterns of the natural materials complement the harmonious picture.

-"heirloom feelings" - new nostalgia determines the design
+"heirloom feelings" - new nostalgia determines the design: nostalgic, young and playful

 This poetic, young style opens up an optimistic perspective.
 Numerous artistic and playful aspects can be discovered in the design, including more down-to-earth interpretations in delicate hues.
 The cheerful, lively flora is striking.
 Blossoms, scattered flowers, mille fleur and vines sprout alongside frills, fine graphic designs, necktie and chequered patterns.
 The numerous romantic tapestries are in the foreground here as quotations from a golden era.
 The joy of adorning is reflected in every aspect of the product and of life: from festive decorations, gift wrapping papers and greeting cards to stylish working and writing.